- Home

-People looking after elderly parents may be underestimating how much is needed to pay for their long-term care.
+Thousands of people currently looking after elderly parents may be underestimating how much is needed to pay for their long-term care.

-Alice Watson, head of insurance at Canada Life, said: “With people living longer lives, the requirement for social care will become a growing necessity and norm among society.”
+Alice Watson, head of insurance at Canada Life, said: “With people living longer lives, the requirement for social care will become a growing necessity and norm among society.

 Separate research carried out at the end of last year by interactive investor found that the cost of care ranked as the most troubling financial worry to 12% of retired respondents, above the rising cost of living, tax and not being able to help out younger family members with large expenses.